 Dr Amina Ferraz is a Principal Lecturer in Recruitment and Retention and the Admissions Lead for Pharmacy (MPharm) Hons at the School of Pharmacy and Biomedical Sciences.
 She also teaches Pharmaceutics to both Undergraduate and Postgraduate students.
 She graduated from UCL School of Pharmacy, University of London with an MPharm in 2003 before completing a PhD in Pharmaceutical Science at the same school.
 She worked as a senior pharmaceutical scientist at Pfizer before joining UCLan and is a fully registered pharmacist.
 She is experienced in the field of development, scale-up, process validation and technology transfer of inhaled formulations, as well as leading on patient-focused research I the area of pulmonary drug delivery.

-Dr Amina Ferraz is a lecturer in Pharmaceutics at the School of Pharmacy and Biomedical Sciences with a clinical pharmacy background and industrial experience.
+Dr Amina Ferraz is a Senior Lecturer in Pharmaceutics at the School of Pharmacy and Biomedical Sciences with a clinical pharmacy background and industrial experience.

 She graduated in Pharmacy from UCL School of Pharmacy, University of London, with an MPharm degree before completing a PhD in pharmaceutical science, in collaboration with AstraZeneca, at the same school.
 Her PhD work involved the production of a stable pressurised metered dose inhaler (pMDI) system, which forms a drug carrier upon delivery from the pMDI.

 She then worked at Pfizer, as a senior pharmaceutical scientist, where she was responsible for the development of new inhaled products; including the development of novel dry powder inhaled products and progressing them to Phase I / Phase II studies and coordinating clinical trials.
 She became experienced in development, scale-up, process validation and technology transfer of inhaled formulations, including device-based products.
 She has a broad pharmaceutical background in areas of: formulation development, materials science and manufacturing.

 She is also a fully registered pharmacist working closely with other healthcare professionals to develop new and existing services in line with the needs of the patients and providing outstanding care, with a real passion for improving their therapy and quality of life.

 PhD, Pharmaceutical Science, UCL School of Pharmacy, University of London, in collaboration with AstraZeneca, 2007.

 MPharm, Pharmacy, UCL School of Pharmacy, University of London, 2003.